 Leaders and representatives of government agencies, experts, and companies have gathered to discuss the solutions.
 Vietnamese agro-fisheries exporters increase the opportunities in major value chains.
 While preventing possible loss risks amid changing global trading rules and the wide influence of E-commerce Industry 4.0.

-At the conference held on September 13 by the Ministry of Industry and Trade (MoIT) and the Ministry of Agriculture and Rural Development, they agreed that the new requirements by China and other international markets remain a challenge to Vietnamese exporters, urging them to make changes to adapt.
+At the conference held on September 13 by the Ministry of Industry and Trade (MoIT).
+And the Ministry of Agriculture and Rural Development they agreed that the new requirements by China.
+And other international markets remain a challenge to Vietnamese exporters, urging them to make changes to adapt.

-According to Minister of Agriculture and Rural Development, Nguyen Xuan Cuong, if businesses do not catch up and transform in time, they will be end up in an embarrassing situation.
+According to Minister of Agriculture and Rural Development, Nguyen Xuan Cuong, if businesses do not catch up and transform in time, they will end up in an embarrassing situation.

-DHL’s recent report showed that CBE globally will maintain average growth at 25 per cent in the next three years.
+DHL’s recent report showed that CBE globally will maintain average growth of 25 percent in the next three years.
 Accordingly, the total transaction value is projected to rise from $300 billion in 2015 to $900 billion next year.

 In Southeast Asia, even though CBE is still in the early stages of development in some areas, it is nonetheless reporting positive growth.